 |African||Associated with rain, abundance, and fertility.|

 The Cajun believed that the werewolves (loup-garous) were terrified of these small animals, so it was perfect protection!

 Finally, for the ancient Christians, it was originally a symbol of the Holy Trinity, because of its three metamorphosis stages.
-As time passed, it was believed that they were familiar with witches, therefore pure malignant.
+It was believed that they were familiar with witches, therefore pure malignant as time passed.

 Meaning of Frogs in Witchcraft